 (1) A person who acts under an instrument that has not been properly stamped must immediately give notice in the approved form to the commissioner.
-Maximum penalty-200 penalty units.

 - (2) However, a person does not commit an offence against subsection (1) if the person proves the person did not know and could not reasonably have been expected to have known that- - (a) duty is imposed on the instrument or transaction to which it relates; or - (b) the instrument was not properly stamped.